 The core purpose of a decreasing term life insurance policy is to provide a death benefit that mirrors the reduction in the outstanding balance of a specific debt, most commonly a mortgage.
-So this creates a direct financial link between the policy's payout and the decreasing obligation it was intended to cover.
+And this creates a direct financial link between the policy's payout and the decreasing obligation it was intended to cover.
 While other components like premiums might remain constant or adjust slightly, the defining feature of this policy is the systematic erosion of its primary protective element.

 How the Death Benefit Decreases

-- Universal Life Insurance: Allows flexibility in premium payments and death benefit amounts, which can be increased or decreased based on the policy's cash value and the insured's needs.
+- Whole Life Insurance: Features a fixed death benefit that remains constant for the insured's entire lifetime. * Universal Life Insurance: Allows flexibility in premium payments and death benefit amounts, which can be increased or decreased based on the policy's cash value and the insured's needs.

 Why the Death Benefit is the Key Decreasing Component